Avpq/Avpq/README.md

 ### ⚙️ Silicon Orchestrator

-He ho owns **0|1**, owns the world!
+He who owns **0|1**, owns the world!
 Understanding how code and machine interact drives me.
 It isn't just about writing working code; it's about understanding the fundamental principles that govern computation, from statistical models down to hardware execution.

 > True mastery in software engineering requires understanding systems at multiple levels of abstraction simultaneously.